North Korean Orphans

 All of the North Korean orphans and children in Crossing Borders’ care have no immediate family who can adequately care for their needs.
 A number of them have reported instances of physical and psychological abuse.
 Half-North Korean children are also not granted citizenship under naturalization.
 They must be explicitly reported by their Chinese fathers with documents proving that their mothers have been repatriated back to North Korea.
 But even as half-North Korean children are granted Chinese citizenship, they are not given basic rights to healthcare or education and left vulnerable without present or capable guardians.

 For this reason, North Korean orphans and children are a population targeted for aid and support in our organization.
 While North Korean orphans and children cannot be immediately adopted by any foreign agencies, there are opportunities for the needs of sustenance, shelter, and education to be provided in China.
 Vocational schools and programs of support are vital to the maturation of many North Korean children who are swiftly growing into young adults.
-Financial support to local caretakers who house and feed North Korean orphans in group homes and orphanages is a significant, present need in China.
+Financial support to local caretakers who house and feed North Korean orphans in group homes is a significant, present need in China.